 - A "Learn At Home Packet in Basic Child" is available from our office for five non face-to-face training hours.
 It will not count toward the career ladder, but will count for licensing hours.
 If you are interested, send in the fee along with your name and address - a packet will be mailed to you.
 (Basic Child Care - 5 Hours - $20)

-See Care About Childcare - USU Eastern Conference ono Strengthening Early Childhood Programs for more information.
+Care About Childcare-USU Eastern Conference on Strengthening Early Childhood Programs

 The Utah Association for the Education of Young Children (UAEYC) presents the Utah Early Childhood Conference.
 Early childhood professionals from Utah and surrounding areas gather every year to explore new ideas for creating communities where every child's potential is realized.